Relay Token Self Reported Market Capitalization Tops $3.17 Billion (RELAY)

-Relay Token (RELAY) traded 13.6% higher against the US dollar during the 24 hour period ending at 16:00 PM Eastern on June 21st.
-One Relay Token token can now be bought for approximately $0.23 or 0.00000761 BTC on cryptocurrency exchanges.
-Relay Token has a total market cap of $3.17 billion and $348.04 worth of Relay Token was traded on exchanges in the last day.
-During the last week, Relay Token has traded up 11% against the US dollar.
+Relay Token (RELAY) traded 3.2% higher against the US dollar during the 1-day period ending at 13:00 PM E.T. on June 22nd.
+Over the last seven days, Relay Token has traded up 27.4% against the US dollar.
+One Relay Token token can currently be purchased for $0.23 or 0.00000782 BTC on popular cryptocurrency exchanges.
+Relay Token has a total market capitalization of $3.17 billion and $61.07 worth of Relay Token was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.